If you will soon be having a baby, you may be able to give life to two people:

 Storing Cord Blood for Private Use

 Some parents choose to store their baby's umbilical cord blood for private use.
+However, keep in mind:

-- If your child develops a blood disorder, like leukemia, and needs a transplant, the preferred source of stem cells will be from a healthy donor, not your baby's own cord blood.
+- if your child develops a blood disorder, like leukemia, and needs a transplant, the preferred source of stem cells will be from a healthy donor, not your baby's own cord blood

 If you choose to bank your baby's cord blood privately, you should carefully consider the qualifications of the cord blood bank.
 The Parent's Guide to Cord Blood Foundation lists information about cord blood banks worldwide and suggests questions to ask a bank before storing your baby's cord blood.
 It also provides information about fees charged by the banks to collect and store the cord blood.